d8ahazard/sd_dreambooth_extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Kindly read this ENTIRE form and fill it out with the requested information.
-It may seem tedious, but it's even more tedious asking basic questions to ensure I'm not trying to troubleshoot a bug I've already fixed.
-Help me help you, answer all the questions and follow the steps below before posting.
+### Kindly read the entire form below and fill it out with the requested information.

 **Please find the following lines in the console and paste them below. _If you do not provide this information, your issue will be automatically closed._**